ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ## Task Configuration {#task-configuration}

-Each endpoint in the system must agree on the configuration for each task, which is defined using the PPMParam structure:
+Each endpoint in the system must agree on the configuration for each task, which is defined using the Param structure:

 ~~~
 struct {